Intro-Sci-Comp-UIowa/biol-4386-course-project-jbliss618/README.md

 If possible I would be interested in also running some form of statistical test to determine whether any trends are statistically significant, given that the data set is somewhat limited.
+## Data
+Water data was collected utilizing a YSI probe and measurement data was collected directly into an excel.
+The excel sheet containing spat counts and average size per string has been converted into a text file.
 ## Methods
 The experiment was run with the assistance of ten dock owners who allowed us to utilize their property as sites.
 For each site, three strings